kimbjerge/insectDCT/README.md

 	id,startdate,starttime,endtime,duration,class,counts,confidence,size,distance

-Where class is the same as orderId and id is the track number
+Where class is the name of the orderId and id is the track number

 Example: